-The WRF Electronics Recycling Asia Conference held in Singapore from 11 - 14 November 2014 addressed the increasingly important global topic of electronic waste (e-waste or also known as e-scrap) recycling and highlighted the value of bringing together vested stakeholders.
+The WRF Electronics Recycling Asia Conference held in Singapore from 11 - 14 November 2014 addressed the increasingly important global topic of electronic waste (e-waste) recycling and highlighted the value of bringing together vested stakeholders.
 Participants shared their knowledge, expertise and product portfolios to help identify practical solutions and promote sustainable approaches via shared responsibility and commitment to resolve electronic waste issues.

 Patrick Lindweiler from STEINERT Germany presented at the conference on available technologies to recover the valuable metals and plastics from e-waste.

 Everyday household and business electrical goods contain valuable non-renewable resources such as gold, steel, copper, zinc and aluminium that, at the end of the product’s life, can be fully recycled for future use.
 These products also contain hazardous materials e.g. lead, cadmium and mercury, which if disposed of incorrectly, can cause significant harm to the environment (Australian Bureau of Statistics, 2013).

 Furthermore, rapid developments in technology mean that these products are more affordable and become obsolete quicker than ever before.
 Every year, millions of tonnes of outdated electronic goods are being disposed of, making e-waste one of the fastest growing waste streams across the globe.

 The approach and effectiveness of e-waste programs varies significantly across the globe.
 The United Nations Solving the E-Waste Problem (StEP) Initiative has been established to develop a global solution to e-waste through policy analysis, capacity building and pilot projects.